YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO

 The results obtained with our YOLO-CIANNA 3D method, combined with the fact that the two top-scoring teams from the SDC2 utilized 3D CNNs, demonstrate that this type of structure offers significant advantages for processing noisy hyperspectral data.
-However, as discussed in Paper I, this requires building dedicated approaches that account for the specificities of astronomical data deeply in their design, which was facilitated by the low-level access granted by our \texttt{CIANNA} framework.
+However, as discussed in Paper I, this requires one to build dedicated approaches that account for the specificities of astronomical data at the heart of their design.
+For this study, this was facilitated by the low-level nature of our \texttt{CIANNA} framework.
 Nevertheless, several aspects of our method could be improved.
 In terms of backbone architecture, \texttt{CIANNA} V-1.0 does not implement residual and skip connection layers \citep{paper:residual_connect}, which limit the maximum network depth.
-Such layers have been added to the experimental build of \texttt{CIANNA}, which is currently only provided upon specific request but is expected to be publicly released on a short timescale.
+Such layers have been added to the experimental build of \texttt{CIANNA}, which should be publicly released on a short timescale.
 Unlike some versions of YOLO \citep{paper:yolo_v3}, we did not split predictions across scales, which is also related to current architectural limitations.
 In addition, having a fixed number of detection units on a finite-sized grid constrains both the positioning resolution and the density of detectable sources.
-This specific limit could likely be overcome with the addition of attention layers \citep{paper:transformer, paper:detr, paper:vit_yolo} and some changes in the output layer definition.
-We also consider the possibility of pre-training our backbone using the Denoising Diffusion Probabilistic Model \citep[DDPM, ][]{paper:ddpm} formalism.
-For example, we could have pre-trained our model over the MAIN cube without requiring any source targets.
-This would likely shorten the initial loss plateau, resulting in more stable training and possibly better results.
+This limit could likely be overcome by adding attention layers \citep{paper:transformer, paper:detr, paper:vit_yolo} and modifying the definition of the output layer.
+We are also exploring pre-training of our backbone using the denoising diffusion probabilistic model \citep[DDPM,][]{paper:ddpm} formalism.
+This could be used to pre-train a model over the MAIN cube without requiring any source targets.
 Finally, we could inject context information, such as the instrumental setup, at multiple stages of the backbone to guide the source extraction \citep{paper:vilbert}.
 This would enable us to train generic detection models compatible with multiple setups or instruments.